Top Ad unit 728 × 90

 Then, he decided to go back to Portugal and in 1511 that trip was done.
 I'll just insert this idea for the Filipino readers - Magellan, therefore, did not discover the Philippines as the liars and fake historians of the past claimed.

-A very rich kingdoms and settlements had rich culture and traditions and most of all - Government.
-(Shoutout sa mga fake historians dyan, lol. joke lang.)
+A very rich kingdoms and settlements that had rich culture and traditions and most of all - Government.
+(Shoutout sa mga naga libud fake news dyan, lol. joke lang.)

 * * * * * * * * *